 2.3.2.
 Quality checking and SNP calling

 Libraries were processed using pipelines within STACKS v2.2 (Catchen et al., 2013; Rochette et al., 2019).
 Raw reads were demultiplexed with process_radtags and PCR clones were identified and discarded with clone_filter using default parameters.
-Sequence reads were aligned to the I. elegans draft genome assembly (Chauhan et al., 2021) using BOWTIE2 v.2.3 (mismatch allowance per seed alignment of 1, maximum mismatch penalty of 6 and minimum of 2, maximum fragment length of 1000 bp and minimum of 100 bp, Langmead & Salzberg, 2012).
+Sequence reads were aligned to the I. elegans draft genome assembly (Chauhan et al., 2021) using BOWTIE2 v.2.3 (mismatch allowance per seed alignment of 1, maximum mismatch penalty of 6 and minimum of 2, maximum fragment length of 1000 bp and minimum of 100 bp; Langmead & Salzberg, 2012).
 We used the ref_map pipeline to detect SNPs using default parameters.
 Only SNPs with a minor allele frequency of >0.05 and a maximum observed heterozygosity of 0.7 were retained.
 Moreover, the locus had to occur in 80% of the individuals in a population and in 18 of the 20 populations to be included in the final SNP set.
-SNP markers were filtered to include only a single random SNP on each RAD tag to create a data set without closely linked loci (using the write_single_snp option in STACKS).
+SNP markers were filtered to include only a single random SNP on each RAD tag to create a data set without closely linked loci (using the --write_single_snp option in STACKS).
 Finally, by using the I. elegans reference genome (Chauhan et al., 2021) SNPs were filtered to include only those located on autosomal scaffolds.
 Exploratory analyses of population structure revealed possible hybridization in two of the I. graellsii samples from Seyhouse (Algeria); probably with a third Ischnura species (Figure S4).
 These two samples were removed from further analyses leaving the final total sample size of 185 (Table S1).

 2.3.3.
 Identification of species-specific loci